cmdPrompt2002/scheme-interpreter/README.md

-# ProgrammingLanguages
+# Scheme Interpreter
-Repo containing all assignments for CS251: Programming Languages.For the final version of the interpreter, see `interpreter.c` in the `final` folder.
+Written by Prompt Eua-anant and Sam Ederington.
+For the final version of the interpreter, see `interpreter.c` in the `final` folder.